RichardX366/AHKNodeJS/readme.md

 ## Installation

 Use [npm](https://www.npmjs.com) to install AHK NodeJS.
-If AutoHotKey.exe is not installed on your computer, please install it or refer to another npm module, [ahk.exe](https://www.npmjs.com/package/ahk.exe).
+If AutoHotKey.exe is not installed on your computer, please install it or refer to another npm module, [ahk.exe](https://www.npmjs.com/package/ahk.exe), [AHK Releases](https://github.com/AutoHotkey/AutoHotkey/releases).

 ```bash
 npm i ahknodejs